Administering prescribed medication at school

 - Students must not carry medications unless there is a written agreement between the school and the student's parents that this is a planned part of the student's health care support.

-Please note: Students' immediate access to prescribed medication is very important for the effective management of conditions such as asthma.
+Please note: Students' immediate access to prescribed medication is very important for the effective management of conditions such as asthma and anaphylaxis.
 Students and parents need to be advised of this requirement so that students are not left without access to critical medication.
+For further information see storage of prescribed medication.

 - It is the principal's responsibility to fully inform relevant staff of the management implications of students requiring the administration of prescribed medication.